NortonV/Grayscaler/README.md

 # Grayscale
-This is a firefox extention that applies a grayscale filter on selected sites
+This is a firefox extention that applies a grayscale filter on selected sites.

+Add to firefox: Coming soon